wcko87/rabiribi-randomizer/index.md

 Note that because the entire game is completable on 0%, completing the game on randomized maps isn't much of a challenge.

-However, if constraint randomization or map transition shuffle are turned on, it is possible that the game may end up uncompletable (either by having too many unreachable bosses or by having rabi rabi town unreachable).
+However, if constraint randomization or map transition shuffle are turned on, it is possible that the game may end up uncompletable (either by having too many unreachable bosses or by having Rabi Rabi Town unreachable).
 Having a mode that ensures the game is always completable will be supported in the near future.

 ## Randomizer Options